FOUNDERS FORUM EVENTS LLP

 - Marketing and Communications Data includes your preferences in receiving marketing or other communications from us.

-- Special Categories of Personal Information includes details of any food allergies and/or dietary requirements or special access requirements.
+- Special Categories of Personal Data includes measurable human biological and behavioural characteristics, which consists of biometric data that is used for identification, or also includes details of any food allergies and/or dietary requirements or special access requirements.

 HOW WE COLLECT YOUR PERSONAL INFORMATION